Little Snoring, Norfolk, St Andrew's Church

 Hindringham, St Martin's Church - 3.1 miles (Historic Church)

 Great Walsingham, St Peter's Church - 3.2 miles (Historic Church)

-Nearest Accommodation to Little Snoring, St Andrew's Church:
+Nearest Holiday Cottages to Little Snoring, St Andrew's Church: